|

 them submit samples to appropriate research projects.
 I encourage

-ALL to participate in this valuable science.
+them.
 It is the best hope for

 better treatment and prevention.
 I will privately help any Briard